xyproto/tinysvg/README.md

 Construct SVG documents and images using Go.

-This package mainly uses `[]byte` slices instead of strings, and does not indent the generated SVG daata, for performance and compactness.
+This package mainly uses `[]byte` slices instead of strings, and does not indent the generated SVG data, for performance and compactness.

 ## General info